leeb2828/Random-Quote-Generator_PY/README.md

 ![Project Image](proj_image.png)

 ### How to test this project on different screen sizes
-Because I specified <b>host='0.0.0.0'</b> in the app.py file, you can view this project on other computers on the same network using the IP address of the computer running the server and the port number.
-In your browser, type in: <br />
+Because I specified <b>host='0.0.0.0'</b> in the app.py file, you can view this project on other computers on the same network using the IP address of the computer running the server and the port number.<br />
-<IP address of the computer running the server>:3000 <br />
 Here is an example:<br />
 192.145.1.113:3000